 3. Retail Industry

 Retailers will use the data of customers, which is present in the structured and unstructured format, to understand and analyze the data.
-This will help a user to understand customer requirements and serve them with better benefits and improved services.
+This will help users understand customer requirements and provide better benefits and improved services.

 4. Financial Industry

 Financial Industry and Financial companies will assess the financial risk and market value and build the model which will give customers and the industry better results in terms of investment like the stock market, FD, etc. Understand the trading algorithm.
 Hadoop will run the build model.